gathecageorge/php-docker-template/README.md

 3. Copy .env_template to .env (`cp .env_template .env`) and edit as required
     ```bash
     # If the value of COMPOSE_FILE=docker-compose.yml:mount.yml
-    # then current (PWD) directory will be mounted to /var/www/html
+    # then (MOUNT_PATH) directory will be mounted to /var/www/html

     # If the value of COMPOSE_FILE=docker-compose.yml
-    # then contents of current (PWD) directory will be copied to /var/www/html.
+    # then contents of (MOUNT_PATH) directory will be copied to /var/www/html.
     # No mounting

     COMPOSE_PATH_SEPARATOR=: